Rachel Lears: The Hand That Feeds (2014)

-Undocumented immigrant workers spar with their employers over low wages and poor work conditions.
-Mahoma Lopez and other workers at a Hot and Crusty in New York send a list of demands to the owners and attempt to unionize after a period of silence.
+The Hand That Feeds (2014) chronicles Undocumented immigrant workers who spar with their employers over low wages and poor work conditions.
+Mahoma Lopez and other workers at a Hot & Crusty bakery café in New York City send a list of demands to the owners and attempt to unionize after a period of silence.
 The workers have to win an election at the National Labor Relations Board in order to become a union.
-Amidst growing support for the workers, they win in a 12-8 decision, but they still have to negotiate terms with management.
+Amidst growing support for the workers, they win in a 12–8 decision, but they still have to negotiate terms with management.
 The company settles with the union workers but then closes a month later.
-The workers open a makeshift coffee shop on the street in front of Hot and Crusty, while the owners look for new investors.
+The workers open a makeshift coffee shop on the street in front of Hot & Crusty, while the owners look for new investors.
 A potential new owner, Anthony Iluzzi, comes to the storefront to meet with Mahoma.
 Iluzzi is open to cooperating with the workers, but the landlord begins negotiations with Pax, a rival deli chain.
 The workers continue to protest outside the storefront, and Pax loses interest in the space.
-After two months of negotiations with Iluzzi, the Hot and Crusty location reopens with an updated contract between workers and owners that includes a voice in the hiring process and other increased benefits.
+After two months of negotiations with Iluzzi, the Hot & Crusty location reopens with an updated contract between workers and owners that includes a voice in the hiring process and other increased benefits.

-The film follows various characters who are each motivated by the abusive work conditions: Mahoma Lopez, Margarito Lopez, and Gonzalo Jimenez are sandwich makers at Hot and Crusty, and Diana O. and Gretel A. are cashiers.
+The film follows various characters who are each motivated by the abusive work conditions: Mahoma Lopez, Margarito Lopez, and Gonzalo Jimenez are sandwich makers at Hot & Crusty bakery café, and Diana O. and Gretel A. are cashiers.
 Nastaran Mohit, Ezequiel Martinez, and others from the Laundry Workers Center join in activism for the workers, and Anthony Iluzzi comes to an agreement through negotiations as the new owner.

 The Hand That Feeds was produced by Jubilee Films in association with Latino Public Broadcasting, Chicken & Egg Pictures, and Vineyard Point Productions, with significant contributions provided by the Corporation for Public Broadcasting.
 The film was also supported by the Sundance Institute Documentary Film Program, The Cinereach Project at Sundance Institute, New York State Council on the Arts, Movement Resource Group, BRITDOC and Bertha BRITDOC Connect Fund, and New York Times Op-Docs.
 The film was a sponsored project of IFP and supported by Tribeca Film Institute, Good Pitch NY 2013, Sundance Creative Producing Lab and Summit 2013 and Independent Film Week Spotlight on Documentaries 2013.